-An 'Active' entry must exist for the relevant users for the processing to occur.
-It is possible to either switch on ActiveControl for only certain specific users by entering their username (this is typically done during the initial implementation phase so that certain users can test the product), or to switch on ActiveControl for ALL users by maintaining an entry with a blank username.
+An 'Active' entry must exist for the relevant users for the processing to occur - this is governed by the Active flag within the configuratio table.

+It is possible to either:

+(1) switch on ActiveControl for only certain specific users by entering their username (this is typically done during the initial implementation phase so that certain users can test the product), or (2) to switch on ActiveControl for ALL users by maintaining an entry with a blank username.